Crews working to remove containers from barge that washed ashore in Boca Raton

 BOCA RATON, FLA.
-(WSVN) - Beachgoers were turned around in Boca Raton hours after, authorities said, a barge and tugboat washed ashore and became grounded, as crews work to move the containers on the barge.
+(WSVN) - Crews in Boca Raton worked to move the containers on a barge a day after, authorities said, the vessel and a tugboat washed ashore and became grounded.

-According to the U.S. Coast Guard, the tugboat was pulling a barge full of containers when it began to take on water, late Thursday night.
+According to the U.S. Coast Guard, the tugboat The Sea Eagle was pulling a barge full of containers when it began to take on water, late Thursday night.

 “It was a barge that was beached with containers on it, and a tugboat right here that’s been beached,” said a beachgoer.